- 21 Oct 2024

 — Enter a name for the folder.

 If your bucket or folder is empty, you can drag and drop one or multiple files or folders into the Your Bucket Is Empty (or Your Folder Is Empty) circle.
-For example:
+For example, we are copying three files here:

 Then, continue with the next step.

-Whether or not your bucket or folder is empty, you can click Upload Files.
+As an alternative (whether or not your bucket or folder is empty), you can click Upload Files.
 Then, drag and drop files or folders into the rectangular gray area, or click Browse Files and select files to upload.

 Review the list of files to upload.
 If the list is long, a scroll bar appears to the right of the files, enabling you to scroll through the list.